google/filament/BUILDING.md

 > samples\Debug\material_sandbox.exe ..\assets\models\monkey\monkey.obj
 ```

-You can also use cmake to invoke the build without opening Visual Studio.
+You can also use CMake to invoke the build without opening Visual Studio.
 For example, from the
 `out` folder run the following command.

 ```